ben-blazado/CarND-Behavioral-Cloning-P3/README.md

 - `video.mp4`: video recording of vehicle driving around track 2 in the opposite direction.

 ### Other files
+- `data_easy_route_7z`: contains training data compressed into multiple .7z files consisting of driving log and images of recording of vehicle driving around track_1; __uncompress .7z files into base folder to use in training__
+- `data_hard_route_7z`: contains training data compressed into multiple .7z files consisting of driving log and images of recording of vehicle driving around track_2; __uncompress .7z files into base folder to use in training__
 - Additional videos from 3rd person perspective:
   - `auto_easy_3p.mp4`: driving around track 1.
   - `auto_easy_rev_3p.mp4`: driving in opposite direction around track 1.